[Minor revision–posted 11/28/23 (replaces 10/20/21 edition)]

 OP 74.11: Animal Care and the Institutional Animal Care and Use Committee (IACUC)

-In response to federal requirements, Texas Tech University has appointed an institutional official (IO) and established an Institutional Animal Care and Use Committee (IACUC).
-Other animal oversight that falls outside of IACUC jurisdiction will be established as needed.
+In response to federal requirements, Texas Tech University has appointed an Institutional Official (IO) and an Attending Veterinarian (AV) and established an Institutional Animal Care and Use Committee (IACUC).
+Other animal oversight that falls outside of IACUC jurisdiction will be established as needed (e.g., exhibition governed by grounds use, Humane Methods of Slaughter Act (P.L.
+85–765; 7 U.S.C.
+1901 et seq.).

-REVIEW: This OP will be reviewed in September of odd-numbered years by the Institutional Official (IO) for animal care, with input from the IACUC and the Associate Vice President for Research (Research Integrity) (AVPRRI) with substantive revisions forwarded to the Vice President for Research (VPR).
+REVIEW: This OP will be reviewed in September of odd-numbered years by the Chair of the IACUC, with input from members of the IACUC and the Associate Vice President for Research (Research Integrity) (AVPRRI), with substantive revisions forwarded to the Institutional Official (IO) for Animal Care and the Vice President for Research & Innovation (VPR).

 1. IACUC Committee Appointment and Composition

-The IACUC is appointed by the IO in consultation with the VPR.
+The IACUC is appointed by the IO.
+In the event that the IO is an individual other than the VPR, the IACUC is appointed by the IO in consultation with the VPR.
 The membership of Texas Tech University's IACUC will be consistent with applicable laws, regulations, and guidelines.
 Members will include:

 a.
 At least one veterinarian;